 CS Register.
-The CS register is loaded with the segment selector referencing the current code-segment descriptor entry.
+The CS register contains the segment selector referencing the current code-segment descriptor entry.
 All instruction fetches reference the CS descriptor.
 When a new selector is loaded into the CS register, the current-privilege level (CPL) of the processor is set to that of the CS-segment descriptor-privilege level (DPL).

 Data-Segment Registers.
-The DS register is loaded with the segment selector referencing the default data-segment descriptor entry.
-The SS register is loaded with the stack-segment selector.
+The DS register contains the segment selector referencing the default data-segment descriptor entry.
+The SS register contains the stack-segment selector.
 The ES, FS, and GS registers are optionally loaded with segment selectors referencing other data segments.
 Data accesses default to referencing the DS descriptor except in the following two cases: